callezenwaka/iwasm/README.md

 <a href="https://www.algoforms.com">Algoforms</a> - An low code platform for organization that collect data in remote regions.
 It is an offline first application with background sync embedded.

 Want to learn more about me?
-Check out my <a href="https://www.callisezenwaka.com">Website</a>.
+Check out my website <a href="https://www.callisezenwaka.com">callisezenwaka.com</a>.